Late Show with David Letterman: Ratings and revenue

-The show's highest rated episode was on February 23, 1994, after the 1994 Winter Olympics (78.8 million) with 15 million viewers.
+The show's highest-rated episode was on February 23, 1994, after the 1994 Winter Olympics (78.8 million) with 15 million viewers.
 Its second-highest-rated show aired two days later with 11.1 million viewers.
 Both were preceded by the ladies' figure skating competition which had high interest due to the assault of Nancy Kerrigan at the 1994 United States Figure Skating Championships by Tonya Harding's ex-husband and due to both women competing in the event.

 In February 2013, TV by the Numbers reported that Late Show averaged about 3.1 million per show in season-to-date live-plus-seven-day ratings (i.e., from February 4).
 A year later, average viewership was down to 2.8 million.

-In 2009, the show led other late night shows in ad revenue with $271 million.
+In 2009, the show led other late-night shows in ad revenue with $271 million.
 In February 2014, Advertising Age cited Kantar Media and Nielsen in reporting that for January to October 2013, Late Show attracted $179.6 million in advertising for CBS, higher than its seven late-night competitors on NBC, ABC, Comedy Central, and E!.
 Late Show also had the oldest median audience among those same peer broadcasts, at 58.9.

 The final episode of Late Show with David Letterman on May 20, 2015, was watched by 13.76 million viewers with an audience share of 9.3/24, earning the show its second-highest ratings (following the 1994 Olympics on February 25, 1994); further, it saw the show's highest demo numbers (4.1 in adults 25-54 and 3.1 in adults 18–49) since Oprah Winfrey's first Late Show appearance following the ending of her feud with Letterman on December 1, 2005.
-In a rarity for a late-night show, it was also the highest-rated program across all network television that night, beating out all prime time shows.
+In a rarity for a late-night show, it was also the highest-rated program across all network television that night, beating out all primetime shows.
 In Canada, the final episode was watched by 784,000 viewers, representing 516,000 more viewers than the show's closest competitor.

 Late Show with David Letterman has a 100% Average Tomatometer and 78% Popcorn meter on Rotten Tomatoes.

 International broadcast

-In the UK the show was aired on Sky One, The Paramount Comedy Channel, ITV2, ITV4 and Diva TV.
-In Australia the show aired on Network 10 only hours after US broadcast.
+In the UK, the show was aired on Sky One, The Paramount Comedy Channel, ITV2, ITV4 and Diva TV.
 It was also shown for a week on BBC2 during Letterman's London shows in 1995.
+In Australia, the show aired on Network 10 only hours after American broadcast.

-In Italy the show aired on Rai5, in English with Italian subtitles.
+In Italy, the show aired on RaiSat Show (later RaiSat Extra and Rai 5), in English with Italian subtitles.
+In France, the show aired on Comédie+ the day after the American broadcast, in English with French subtitles.

-In France the show aired on Comédie+ the day after the US broadcast, in English with French subtitles.
+In Hungary and Romania, the show aired on AXN between 2008 and 2009, around two weeks after the American broadcast, in English with subtitles.